Private equity investors love corporate carve-outs.

 Presumably, these expenses aren’t included in your sources & uses calculation because they’re not incurred at closing.
 Therefore, you need to add the PV of the Duplicative Expenses and One-Time Expenses to the Enterprise Value.
 This is the true value that you’re paying to purchase the business.

-On the numerator front, you should look at both the status quo earnings and the true earnings power of the carve-out business.
+For EBITDA, you should look at both the status quo earnings and the true earnings power of the carve-out business.

 At exit, you can argue that carve-out companies deserve a valuation multiple uplift.